mrbinky3000/responsive_carousel/README.md

  There is a new option added in 1.5, 'individual'.
 This lets you have list elements of different (read: non-uniform) widths.
 I created this so that I could have a horizontally scrolling navigation menu like some native mobile apps do.

+####dragEvents (boolean)
+true enables touch & mouse drag events.  false turns them off.
+Hint:  Modernizr.touch returns true/false.

+####speed   (integer)
+Number milliseconds it takes to scroll one unitWidth to the left or right when you click on an arrow or during the slide show.

+####slideSpeed  (integer)
+Number of milliseconds to pause on each slide in a slideshow.

+####step (integer)
+How many unitWidths to move to the left or right during a slide show.  -1 moves 1 unitWidth to the left.
+Positive numbers move to the right.
+Hint:  You can go by groups of four or five.
+Use a function that returns an integer for more dynamic / responsive results.

+####cssAnimations (boolean)
+If the browser supports css3, then we use the much faster css3 transitions.
+Otherwise, fall back to slower (on older devices) jQuery animations.

+####nudgeThreshold (integer)
+The minimum amount of pixels the user must drag the target before we force a slide one unit to the left or right.

+####infinite (boolean)
+Set this to true to have infinite scrolling.
+This means when you reach the ends of carousel, the carousel starts over again.
+Hint: Combine infinite with toggleSlideShow() to have an infinite slide show.
+See [Example 3](http://matthewtoledo.com/creations/responsive-carousel/example/example-3.html "Example 2") and [Example 4](http://matthewtoledo.com/creations/responsive-carousel/example/example-4.html "Example 4")

+####delta
+A force-multiplier for dragging slides, like a lever.
+The larger the number, the faster your slider will slide to the left or right when dragging.

+## Callback Options

 ####responsiveUnitSize  (function)
+Arguments passed to this function by responsiveCarousel are: $el, internal, options.
 This is only used if your unitWidth is set to 'compute'.
 It is a callback function that should return an integer representing the number of unitElements that should be visible in the carousel  at one time.
 See the examples ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) for more details.
 Here is an example of usage below.

     var winW;